LuciaMellini/PatientKG/README.md

 ## Contents
 At the moment the repository is populated by:
-* `code` directory containing the following:
+* `utils` directory containing the following:
-    * `prepareKG.sh`, the script to preprocess the KG, mainly by incorporating the KG with the patient information
+    * `prepareData.py`, the script to build the KG we have worked on, mainly by incorporating the KG with the patient information
     * `KG_analysis/KG_analysis.ipynb`, a notebook that describes the characteristics of the used KG
 * `thesis` directory dedicated to the $\LaTeX$ source code and resources used to produce the report in PDF format in the [release]()